ruby-china/rails-guides/source/testing.md

   profession: guy with keyboard
 ```

 Each fixture is given a name followed by an indented list of colon-separated key/value pairs.
 Records are typically separated by a blank space.
 You can place comments in a fixture file by using the # character in the first column.
-Keys which resemble YAML keywords such as 'yes' and 'no' are quoted so that the YAML Parser correctly interprets them.

 If you are working with [associations](/association_basics.html), you can simply
 define a reference node between two different fixtures.
 Here's an example with
-a belongs_to/has_many association:
+a `belongs_to`/`has_many` association:

 ```yaml
 # In fixtures/categories.yml